What is the Current Ratio Formula?

 - A high ratio is not necessarily good, and a low ratio is not necessarily bad.

-- When the Current Assets > Current Liabilities, or Current Ratio > 1: This indicates that a company has enough assets to pay off its short-term debts and is in a very desirable position.
+- When the Current Assets > Current Liabilities, or Current Ratio > 1.
+This indicates that a company has enough assets to pay off its short-term debts and is in a very desirable position.

 How to Calculate the Current Ratio Formula?
-Excel examples
+Excel Examples

 Example #1

 Food & Hangout outlet sells fast food items in Texas.
 As a business expansion strategy, the company is applying for a loan to open its outlets in the Texas suburbs.
 The bank asks for the company’s balance sheet to analyze its current liquidity position.
 According to Food & Hangout outlet’s balance sheet, current liabilities were $100,000, and current assets were $200,000.
-Calculate the current ratio for the Food & Hangout outlet.
+Calculate the current ratio for the Food and hangout outlet.

 Given,